fengchenLBL/gcp-gpu-dws-nersc25/README.md

    ```
    packer build ubuntu2204.json
    ```
-   This will create the custom image named "demo-u2204" in your GCP project (under Storage > Images).
+   This will create the custom image named "demo-u2204" in your GCP project (under __Compute Engine -> Storage > Images__).
 Monitor the output for errors; it may take 10-20 minutes.

 6. **Navigate to the blueprint folder and customize the YAML**:
    ```